garysweaver/vaadin-hibernate-portlet/README.md

 ### Quickstart

-This is only quick if you've done most of it already and know what you are doing.
+This is only quick if you've done most of it already and know what you are doing, and assumes *nix.

 #### Download/Install Prequisites